30 Honeymoon Planning Tips from an Indian Couple

 Pro Tip: Don’t fall for wide-angle shots—they make rooms look bigger than they actually are!

-Once you’ve narrowed down your honeymoon destinations in India to 2-3 options, it’s time to gather real, first-hand experiences.
+Once you’ve narrowed down your honeymoon destinations in India, it’s time to gather real, first-hand experiences.

 As a couple, you need to decide how many days would be ideal for your honeymoon.
-Generally, a honeymoon in India should last at least a week or two.
-Exclude the first and last day of travel, so you don’t feel rushed.
+Generally, a honeymoon in India should last at least a week or two (excluding the first and last day of travel), so you don’t feel rushed.

 If you’re a working couple, consider how soon you need to rejoin work.
 This will ensure that you can plan a honeymoon without impacting your work schedule.

-If you’re opting for a short honeymoon (a.k.a. mini-moon), focus on destinations with easy connectivity.
+If you’re opting for a short honeymoon (a.k.a. minimoon), focus on destinations with easy connectivity.
 This saves time and avoids travel exhaustion.
+You can search for minimoon articles on the site to look for the best minimoon destinations month-wise.
+Read our Best Minimoons in May in India.

 Many couples wait a few days to wrap up post-wedding ceremonies and unwind before setting off.
 If your wedding celebrations are hectic, a short gap can make your honeymoon more enjoyable and less exhausting.